KMAYAMA2/notes/content/notes/5-1b4b1 Life’s evolution’s superpower is its time horizon. 3.8 billion years of miniscule changes compounded..md

 ---
 date: 2024-11-24
 ---
 > “Average returns for an above-average period of time = extreme outperformance.
-It’s the most obvious secret in investing” – Morgan Housel
+It’s the most obvious secret in investing” – [[Morgan Housel]]

+> “A genius is the man who can do the average thing when everyone else around him is losing his mind” – Napoleon

 [[2-1b2c 'Compounding' - Permeate across the timeline]]
 	[[5-1b4b2 Hanlon's razor applied - See things as results of habits]]